Full panel assays test multiple pathogens accurately in a single run without any other method

 When in many cases of death by gastrointestinal infections (food poisoning) caused by Salmonella and Listeria did not have clear answers on their causative pathogen identification1)2).

-A. 1500 deaths occurs annually in US because of GI infection (food poisoning) caused by Salmonella and Listeria but 60% of them are attributed by unidentified pathogens.2)
+A. 1500 deaths occur annually in US because of GI infection (food poisoning) caused by Salmonella and Listeria but 60% of them are attributed by unidentified pathogens.2)

 B. 795 stool samples tested in Australia, 9 cases of salmonellosis, and 24 cases of campylobacteriosis were identified, when Salmonella and Listeria were tested only.3)